vitejs/vite/docs/guide/troubleshooting.md

 Once your application is opened in the browser, just await finish loading it and then go back to the terminal and press `p` key (will stop the Node.js inspector) then press `q` key to stop the dev server.
 :::

-Node.js inspector will generate `vite-profile-0.cpuprofile` in the root folder, go to https://www.speedscope.app/ and upload the cpu profile using the `BROWSE` button to inspector the result.
+Node.js inspector will generate `vite-profile-0.cpuprofile` in the root folder, go to https://www.speedscope.app/, and upload the CPU profile using the `BROWSE` button to inspect the result.

 ## Others